sequlo/cardano-stake-pool-playbook/roles/cardano-node-service/README.md

 # Usage
 This role does not enable and start the service giving the SPO the opertunity to tweek configuration before starting `cardano-node`.
 This role also does not overwrite existing node configuration and network configuration.

-Once the SPO is happy with the configuration the service should be enabled and started like so:
+When the configuration is verified the service should be enabled and started like so:

 ```bash
 $ cardano-node-service enable